Tobias0013/os_seminar/src/seminar3/Notes.md

 This is extra stuff I want to do after completed the basic requirements.

 ### Will do:
-- [ ] Move comments to Notes.md
-- [ ] Fix pathing issue.
-So I can run from both console and IDE

 ### Will maybe do
 - [ ] Refactor task1 to byte shifting